-Earlier in Dr. Liu’s career, she primarily sought to bolster her scientific knowledge, experience, and standing.
-She did this by obtaining positions as a part-time ecology faculty member at the City College of San Francisco, a postdoctoral researcher at the University of California, Berkeley, and a research program manager and assistant professor at the University of Minnesota.
+Earlier in Dr. Liu’s career, she primarily sought to bolster her scientific knowledge, experience and standing.
+She did this by obtaining positions as a part-time ecology faculty member at the City College of San Francisco, a postdoctoral researcher at the University of California Berkeley, and a research program manager and assistant professor at the University of Minnesota.
 Upon leaving academia, Dr. Liu joined the state of California’s Department of Pesticide Regulation as an associate environmental research scientist, Department of Fish and Wildlife as an environmental scientist and state watershed program coordinator, and Department of Water Resources as an environmental scientist.
-She shared her knowledge through articles in professional journals and books in both China and the U.S. like, “Prepared a Sacramento River Spring-run Chinook Salmon Annual Report in California,” “Ecovision, Ecosystem Service and Water Resource Management,” and “Wild Rice Plant Development and Seed Physiology.
+She shared her knowledge through articles in professional journals and books in both China and the U.S. such as “Prepared a Sacramento River Spring-Run Chinook Salmon Annual Report in California,” “Ecovision, Ecosystem Service and Water Resource Management” and “Wild Rice Plant Development and Seed Physiology.
 Wild Rice Research Part I: Research and Ecology.”